linode/docs/docs/guides/security/basics/dnssec/index.md

 However, because NSEC records work by pointing to the next legitimate record in the zone, they disclose the names of any legitimate records within that space.
 For example, the NSEC response would also reveal the information about a "private" unadvertised host called `secret.example.com` in a query for `r.example.com`.

 DNS records aren’t supposed to hide anything, it is, after all, a public directory.
-However, the reality is that some users have non-advertised records, and for these DNSSEC could pose a problem.
+However, the reality is that some users have non-advertised records, and DNSSEC could pose a problem for them.
 Its design provides cryptographic proof of the existence of all records, not just the ones intended for the general public.

 ## Terminology and DNSSEC Resource Records